 John Proctor knew from the beginning that these girl’s fits were all a big lie.
 He stood for the rights of the accused and did all he could to make sure his own wife, Elizabeth, who was accused of witch craft, was not to be hung as long as he could do something to stop it.
 He pleaded her innocence but ended up being the first male accused of being a witch (Linder).
 John along with others stood up for their friends, family, and community members who were claimed to be witches.
 They did everything possible to make sure that the whole town knew that their friends were innocent.
 A senior in high from Bel Air of the Muslim race wrote an article saying that she is sick of Americans showing hatred towards her religion after the attack and even years after the attack.
 Intresting enough, she said, “I have never burned a Bible or an American flag.
 Why should I?
 I respect and love them.
 I am a Muslim, and I respect the Bible, I respect and love the people who follow this book, I love this country, and I love the people who live here.”
 (Jamil).
 She is taking action just as John Proctor did.
 She is trying to change something which she holds dear to her heart, the way her family and her religion are being treated.
 John and this young girl are protecting and standing up for what they believe is right.
 Both of the individuals also belonged to the same religion of the people who were accused but the difference is the people who were accusing John belonged to the same religion as him while the people accusing Muslims are a different race.
-John is standing up for rights in his own religion, while this girl is standing up for her rights to the whole entire population of the U.S.A.
+John is standing up for rights in his own religion, while this girl is standing up for her rights to the whole entire population of the U.S.A. clincher

 The Salem Witch Trials were put to a stop back in the 1600’s but that doesn’t stop history from repeating itself today.
 9/11 left many people in fear of Muslims, but it also left many people accusing Muslims based on their race and performing harmful acts towards these people.
 Although the crimes were horrible, this didn’t stop some individuals from standing up for their rights in the U.S just like those of Salem in the 1600’s, who had gotten sick of seeing innocent people die due to hate crimes against them because they were falsely accused of being a witch.
 The main difference between these two events in ten years after the disaster in New York, people still are on the hunt for innocent Muslims and that must be put to a stop.